ministryofjustice/case_file_editor/README.md

 knowledge of the whole case file.
 These are indicated with `# TODO` in the `app/models` directory.

-This is based on the JSON schema Version 1.1.0 Draft 2 with some tweaks to the JSON to fix errors identified.
+This is based on the JSON schema Version 1.1.0 Draft 5.

 An example file can be found in `spec/fixtures/example_1.json`.